Penicillin for Sickle Cell Disease

 - Skin rash, hives, itching

-These are not all the side effects of penicillin.
-Talk to your doctor if you notice any changes in your child’s symptoms.
+These are not all the possible side effects of penicillin.
+Talk to your doctor about what to expect from taking penicillin.
+You also should call your doctor if your child has any changes that concern you when taking penicillin.

 Children can use other antibiotics, such as erythromycin, if they are allergic to penicillin.1,7